 if it did, the performance would be lower.

-The portfolio's overweight to the information technology sector made a positive contribution to our relative performance.
-The sector is the portfolio's largest overweight position; within information technology, we continue to favor software, Internet, and IT services companies with innovative and resilient business models supported by solid bases of recurring revenues or driven by structural trends.
-We increased the size of our overweight to the consumer discretionary sector, where we favor media stocks amid further signs of economic improvement in Europe and Japan.
-In terms of regional allocations, stock selection in Australia and India helped our Pacific Ex-Japan holdings contribute to the fund's relative performance.
-On the negative side, stock selection in the UK financials and consumer discretionary sectors detracted from our relative returns.
+The fund's largest sector overweights were to information technology and consumer discretionary.
+Within information technology, we continue to favor software, Internet, and IT services companies with innovative and resilient business models supported by solid bases of recurring revenues or driven by structural trends.
+In consumer discretionary, we favor media stocks amid further signs of economic improvement in Europe in particular.
+In terms of regional allocations, our holdings in Europe excluding the UK accounted for the largest percentage of the fund at the end of the quarter, followed by the Pacific excluding Japan region.